klaro-org/klaro-js/README.md

     // in the <html> lang attribute, or fallback to "en".
     lang: "en",

+    // Optional.
+You can pass an image url to show it in the notice.
+    // defaults to false
+    logo: false,

     // You can overwrite existing translations and add translations for your
     // app descriptions and purposes.
 See `src/translations.yml` for a full
     // list of translations that can be overwritten